Martin322s/jobs-ads-app/README.md

 - The Location should be a minimum of 8 characters long
 - The Company name should be at least 3 characters
 - The Company description should be a maximum of 40 characters long

+- ## Bonus - Search

+Search by email.
+Filter all ads where the author's email matches a search string (regardless of uppercase).

+After clicking on the [Search] button, if there are matches from the search, display each matching ad.
+Each ad should display information about the headline, the company name.

+If there are no search matches, display: No match found.